 - difficulty sleeping

 To avoid giving kids too much caffeine, read nutrition labels on food and drinks.
-In addition to colas and some other soft drinks, caffeine is found in chocolate, coffee ice cream, and iced tea drinks.
+And don't forget about the caffeine found in chocolate, coffee ice cream, and iced tea drinks.

-Although the United States has not adopted guidelines for caffeine consumption in kids, Canadian guidelines recommend that preschoolers consume no more than 45 milligrams of caffeine a day.
-This is equivalent to the average amount of caffeine found in a 12-ounce (360-milliliter) can of cola or 6 ounce (45-gram) milk chocolate bars.
+Although the United States has not adopted guidelines for caffeine consumption in kids, Canadian guidelines recommend that preschoolers have no more than 45 milligrams of caffeine a day.
+This is the average amount in a 12-ounce (360-milliliter) can of cola or a 6-ounce (45-gram) milk chocolate bar.